Deltares/hydromt/docs/dev/plugin_dev/custom_implementation/model.rst

 ------------------------

 When building a model from scratch, inventory the components and their data requirements.
-Most data processing logic resides in the components, but overarching functionality (e.g., perturbations for sensitivity analysis) can be implemented in the model itself.
+Most data processing logic resides in the components, but overarching functionality (e.g. methods updating several components) can be implemented in the model itself.

 Any method annotated with ``@hydromt_step`` is automatically exposed in the YAML workflow interface.